 Joe Gottlieb: (00:02)

-Welcome to transform a Higher Digital podcast focused on the new whys, the new whats and the new hows in higher ed.
+Welcome to transformed a Higher Digital podcast focused on the new whys, the new whats and the new hows in higher ed.
 In each episode, you will experience hosts and guests pulling for the resurgence of higher ed while identifying and discussing the best practices needed to accomplish that resurgence culture, strategy and tactics planning, and execution people, process and technology.
 It’s all on the menu because that’s, what’s required to truly transform.
 My name is Joe Gottlieb, President of Higher Digital.
 And today I’m joined by Gwen Krediles, VP of Services at Higher Digital based in Amsterdam.
 Gwen, welcome to transformed.

 Gwen Kerdiles: (00:55)